arpa2/funnel-tunnel/doc/design/hooks.md

 This sort of settings could be setup with a manual GUI component that edits these files, or with a central provisioning mechanism such as [SteamWorks](http://steamworks.arpa2.net).

+This requires either write access to the menu files (by administrator or distribution) or a local meny option copy must be made into user controllable space.

+### Shell Wrapper Programs

+This is a straightforward option; shell programs may be written to add local modifications to one's commands.
+A properly set `PATH` variable could prefer per-user local variations over the widely installed ones.

+This may not impact GUI menu entries when these have absolute paths.

+### Patching ELF Files?

+This is a bit of a stretch.

+Just like the [patchelf](https://www.mankier.com/1/patchelf) utility can setup a dedicated `LD_LIBRARY_PATH` for an ELF executable (which is used heavily in Nix), there *may* be a way to use it, or an improved version of it, to set the `LD_PRELOAD` variable for a specific binary.

+This option either requires support from the administrator, the distribution or to make a local copy of an executable.

 Server Applications
 -------------------